scality/bert-e/bert_e/templates/init.md

 on this process, or consult the [user documentation](
 {{ frontend_url }}/doc/user).{% endif %}

-{% if tasks %}
-I have created below the minimum set of tasks expected to be performed during this review.
-{% endif%}

 {% if options %}
 <details>
   <summary><b>Available options</b></summary>